Celebrating Black History Month 2025

 Before diving into the resources and lesson plans, take a moment to reflect on your own feelings about teaching this subject.
 It’s important to recognise the lived experiences behind the stories we share.
 Consider what aspects of Black history resonate with you personally and how those stories can connect to your students' lives.

-If you’re looking for a story that deals with topics like self-worth and skin colour, Sulwe is a beautifully crafted choice.
+· If you’re looking for a story that deals with topics like self-worth and skin colour, Sulwe is a great option.
 This book provides a gentle way to address these themes while promoting discussions about identity.
 You can use accompanying questions to guide children's understanding and reflections.

 If you're looking for even more resources, the National Literacy Trust and the BBC have some great free resources you can incorporate into your lessons, too.

 As you plan your lessons, think about how you can create an inclusive environment where all children feel safe to share their thoughts and questions.
-Incorporate group discussions, creative projects, or even multimedia presentations to engage different learning styles.
+Incorporate group discussions, a question box and creative projects to engage different learning styles.
 Encourage your children to share their own experiences and perspectives, as this can lead to meaningful discussions that deepen their understanding.